 The Fairmont Kea Lani shares the same beach area as Four Seasons Maui at Wailea.
 Four Seasons is located in one sandy cove, and then walk around a rocky peninsula, and you get to the Fairmont, which has a similarly lovely beach.

-The grounds of the Four Seasons lead directly down to an expansive patch of managed beach complete with Four Seasons beach loungers.
-The walk from your room to the beach isn’t far, and the patch of beach is picture perfect.
+The grounds of the Four Seasons lead directly down to an expansive patch of managed beach, complete with Four Seasons beach loungers.
+The walk from your room to the beach isn’t far, and the patch of beach is picture-perfect.
 There is very little to choose between the beaches of these hotels.
 They are both fabulous and both the best!

 2. Best Pool

 The Four Seasons Maui has a wonderful garden that stretches down to the beach.
-The hotel is built in a U shape around numerous pools and fountains, framed by the beautiful Wailea bay.
-The pools are beautiful, some are for kids and adults, and the stunning infinity with a bar is for adults only.
+The hotel is built in a U shape around numerous pools and fountains, framed by the beautiful Wailea Bay.
+The pools are beautiful; some are for kids and adults, and the stunning infinity with a bar is for adults only.

 We used the loungers on the beach and around the pools (spritzer anyone? don’t mind if I do) as well as the free snorkeling equipment.
-I did notice that although the feel around the pool is very casual, the men, in particular, were wearing a lot of Rolex watches.
+I did notice that although the feel around the pool was very casual, the men, in particular, were wearing a lot of Rolex watches.
 This is the place to be seen!

 There are actually three separate pool areas at Four Seasons.
 The resort’s central pool is called the fountain pool because of a giant picturesque fountain that emerges from the heated waters of the pool.
 The pool, which has two whirlpools at both ends, is surrounded by plenty of cabanas.
 This pool area is very popular with kids and opens up to a more tranquil lawn with plenty of loungers that overlook the beach.